 Two things happen when you write something down:

 You are documenting the goals on paper, which makes it easier to assess and audit in the future.
-You can post the paper anywhere at home or in your office.
 Neurologists believe you will recollect visual cues more compared to non-visual cues.

-You are encoding those goals as they travel to your brain’s hippocampus, where analysis takes place.
-From that point, sorting takes place.
+Furthermore, you are encoding those goals as they travel to your brain’s hippocampus, where analysis takes place.
+From that point, sorting happens.
 Some goals are stored in your long-term memory while others are discarded.
-Writing facilitates the encoding process.
-Therefore, write down those goals!
+Writing facilitates the encoding process, so write down those goals!

 2. Break Your Goals Into Milestones